The Scoop On Intermittent Fasting

 Can intermittent fasting be helpful for health or to slow the ageing process?

-Most of the research we have on intermittent fasting with regards to extenting lifespan and overall health are on animals.
+Most of the research we have on intermittent fasting with regards to extending lifespan and overall health are on animals.
 There is still much that is unknown about the impact of intermittent fasting on humans.

 Some studies have established that in worms, flies, yeast and laboratory animals, dietary restriction can prolong lifespan.
 Scientists believe restricting two amino acids (methionine and cysteine) results in increased hydrogen sulfide production and protection from tissue damage.